 Mauritian Vindaye Poisson

-The major component that makes this dish so delicious is the acidity coming from the vinegar.
-You can eat it hot served over cooked rice or accompanied by bread and a fresh carrot salad but it tastes even better the day after!
-Juyst keep the vindaye in the fridge overnight then.
-It’s a great cold lunch or starter on a hot day as well.
+The most important ingredient in this delicious dish is vinegar.
+The acidity kick is massive!
+Don’t let the word curry mislead you: this dish has nothing to do with Indian curries.
+You can eat this fish and vinegar curry hot, served over boiled rice or accompanied by bread and a fresh cabbage and carrot salad.
+But if you ask me, it tastes even better if you eat it cold the day after!
+Just keep the vindaye in the fridge overnight.
+It’s a great cold lunch or starter on a hot day.

-To give the vindaye an extra flavor kick you can soak the red onions in some white wine vinegar 30 minutes before preparing the dish.
-Make sure you choose a good quality fish that doesn’t fall apart easily.
-Swordfish, tuna or barracuda (if available) are perfect.
-This time I used fresh mackerel.
-Its smoky flavor goes extremely well with the vinegar.
+Soak the red onions in some white wine vinegar 30 minutes before preparing the dish.
+This will give the vindaye an extra flavor kick.
+Make sure to choose a good quality fish that doesn’t fall apart easily.
+Swordfish, tuna, bonito or barracuda are perfect.
+I like it best with fresh mackerel.
+Its smoky flavor goes extremely well with the vinegar and onions.

 Do you love Mauritian flavors?
-Then check out my creamy chicken kalia with ginger!
+Then also check out my creamy chicken kalia curry with ginger!

 - 12,5 oz fresh fish (350 g)